 If a student with a disability would like to be considered for accommodation, they must identify themselves to the Office of Accessibility, located in the Academic Commons on the main floor of the DiMenna-Nyselius Library, and complete the online registration process for accommodations.
-Instructions for how to complete the online registration process for accommodations are located on our website (https://www.fairfield.edu/undergraduate/academics/resources/ academic-and-career-development-center/accessibility/prospectivestudents-and-parents/).
+Instructions for how to complete the online registration process for accommodations are located on our website.
 This process should be done prior to the start of the academic semester and is strictly voluntary.
 However, if a student with a disability chooses not to self-identify and provide the necessary documentation to Accessibility, accommodations need not be provided.
 All information concerning disabilities is confidential and will be shared only with a student's permission.
 For more information regarding accommodations and the registration process, please email (ooa@fairfield.edu), or call 203-254-4000 x2615.